creof/doctrine2-spatial/docs/Entity.rst

 Example1: Entity with a spatial point
 -------------------------------------

-Below, you will is an example to declare an entity with a ``point``.
+Below, you will find an example to declare an entity with a ``point``.
 Before you need to declare the point type as described in the :doc:`configuration section <./Configuration>`.

 .. code-block:: php

     <?php

-    use CrEOF\Spatial\PHP\Types\Geometry\Point;
+    // We declare the class of the type we want to use. use CrEOF\Spatial\PHP\Types\Geometry\Point;
-    use Doctrine\ORM\Mapping as ORM;
+    // We declare the Mapping as usual use Doctrine\ORM\Mapping as ORM;

     /**
      * Point entity example.
+     *
+     * As you can see we do not change anything in Entity and Table annotations.
+Feel free to use them as usual.
      *
      * @ORM\Entity
      * @ORM\Table